StarpTech/k8s-gitops/README.md

 ## Secret Management

+### sops
 You can use [sops](https://github.com/mozilla/sops/) to encrypt yaml files.
 The files must be encrypted before they are distributed in helm charts.
 In the deployment process you can decrypt them with a single command.
 Sops support several KMS services (Hashicorp Vault, AWS Secrets Manager, etc).

+> :bulb: CI solutions are usually shipped with a secret store.
+There you can store your certificate to encrypt the secrets.

 ```sh
 # As a chart maintainer I can encrypt my secrets with: